polarityio/misp-ioc-submission/README.md

 ### Allow IOC Deletion

-If checked, users will be able to delete an Attribute from MISP. (this setting must be set to `User can view only`.
+If checked, users will be able to delete an Attribute from MISP. (this setting must be set to `User can view only`).

+> ***NOTE***: When you delete an Attribute you are doing a soft delete of the Attribute from the entire system, but will not delete Events containing those attributes.

 ## Installation Instructions